 Lumbar puncture (spinal tap).
 A lumbar puncture can determine if the leukemia has spread to the cerebral spinal fluid (CSF).
 CSF is the fluid that flows around the brain and the spinal cord.
-During a lumbar puncture, the doctor uses a needle to take a sample of the CSF to look for leukemia cells.
+During a lumbar puncture, a needle is used to take a sample of the CSF to look for leukemia cells.
 Doctors may give an anesthetic to numb the lower back before the procedure and/or use anesthesia to block awareness of the pain.
-Whether or not there is leukemia in the central nervous system helps doctors choose the most appropriate treatment.
-There are many times when it is appropriate to give medicine to treat or prevent leukemia of the central nervous system at the same time as the lumbar puncture at specific times during treatment.
+Knowing whether or not there is leukemia in the central nervous system helps doctors choose the most appropriate treatment.
+All children with ALL receive medicine to treat or prevent leukemia of the central nervous system at the same time as the lumbar puncture at specific times during treatment.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is ALL, these results also help the doctor describe the disease; this is called classification.
-Learn more about the first steps to take after a diagnosis of leukemia.
+After diagnostic tests are done, your child’s doctor will review the results with you.
+If the diagnosis is ALL, these results also help the doctor describe the disease.
+This is called classification.